tjim/nevermore/README.md

 (`C-n`, `C-p`, `C-v`, `C->`, etc.)  You can also type `n` to move to the next result or `p` to move to the previous result.

 To view a message or thread, hit `SPC` or `RET`.
-The message or thread will appear in a window below the search results.
+In message search mode, the message will appear in a window below the search results.
 Hit `SPC` to read more of the message, `DEL` to back up.
-Hit `C-x 1` to get rid of the message/thread window.
+Hit `C-x 1` to get rid of the message window.

+In thread search mode, `SPC` or `RET` will replace the search results buffer with a buffer showing the selected thread.
+You can use the usual keys from notmuch to navigate the thread.
+Hit `q` to exit the thread and return to the results buffer.

 ### Searching